peters95/helminstaller-webinar/README.md

 ## Why do I care?

-Installing all our products via helm can be time consuming and at times frustrating.
+Installing all our products via helm can be time consuming and at times frustrating for new users.

 These scripts will show you the bare min options you need to get a working JFrog unified platform up on k8s.